wlonestar/Toyc-Kit/README.md

 Here are some ideas for future improvements and features:

-- **REPL**: Expanding project to include an interpreter for toyc along with a Read-Eval-Print Loop (REPL).
 - **Optimization**: Implement optimization passes to improve generated code efficiency.

 ## References